illright/devops/DOCKER.md

 - The parts of the Dockerfile that rarely change are pushed up to enable successful caching of layers
 - A running command is available in every Dockerfile
+- The images run from a non-root user